EvotecIT/UnifiStockTracker/Docs/Get-UnifiStock.md

 ### -Store
 The store to check for stock.
-Valid values are: Europe, USA
+Valid values are: Europe, USA, UK
 If you want to use a different store you can use Get-UnifiStockLegacy for other countries.
 This is because the legacy store has a different format for the JSON data, and are not yet migrated to new "look"